-3. Spider-Man likely survives as well
+3. Spider-Man and Black Panther definitely survive as well

 But in case there were any doubts, Marvel has confirmed that a sequel to Spider-Man: Homecoming is on the way, scheduled for July 2019, just two months after Avengers 4.
 Apparently, that movie is going to deal with the immediate aftermath of Avengers 4; it picks up just a few minutes later.